 - 1 cup corn kernels

 - 1½ tsp Kosher salt

 - ¼ cup fresh cilantro chopped

 - Monterey jack cheese and scallions for garnish optional

-- Heat the oil in a large sauce pan, or pot (a Dutch oven is nice) or medium heat.
+- Heat the oil in a large sauce pan, or pot (a Dutch oven) or medium heat.